ArthurSegato/LofiBlockRunner/README.md

 | Average session | A few minutes                                        |
 | Languages       | English, Spanish; Latin America, Portuguese (Brazil) |
 | Accessibility   | Color-blind friendly, High-contrast                  |

-## Overview:

-Lofi Block Runner is an endless runner where a block has to avoid obstacles while LoFi music plays in the background.

 ## Features: